 • Incomplete Ticket Inventory.
 During our review of collections where tickets were sold to account for sales, it was noted that prenumbered ticket inventories were not always properly controlled, in that tickets were purchased from local office supply stores without documentation as to the beginning and ending ticket numbers.
-These tickets had varying sequences of numbers and without an independently controlled issuance of the total range of ticket numbers purchased and received by each School, we could not determine if collections were properly accounted for.
-In addition, we noted Schools did not maintain a complete ticket inventory which showed the beginning and ending ticket numbers purchased.
+These tickets had varying sequences of numbers and without an independently controlled issuance of the total range of ticket numbers purchased and received by each school, we could not determine if collections were properly accounted for.
+In addition, we noted schools did not maintain a complete ticket inventory which showed the beginning and ending ticket numbers purchased.
 By not providing a proper accounting of pre-printed tickets, School personnel cannot be assured that cash collections and deposits from these events are complete and accurate.

 As noted in the prior audit, and again in our current audit, the controls over cash receipts should be enhanced to assure all collections are adequately safeguarded and deposited to School bank accounts.
 Although the District has instituted procedures to require the use of pre-numbered receipts in order to reduce the risk of misappropriation of assets, our review disclosed instances, as noted previously, that contribute to an increased risk that errors or irregularities in cash collections could occur and not be detected in a timely manner.
-We recommend the District continue to monitor each school's practices and procedures in order to ensure compliance with District procedures.
+We recommend the District continue to monitor each school practices and procedures in order to ensure compliance with District procedures.

-10-06 - Cash Disbursements:
+11-06 - Cash Disbursements:

 Chapter 7 of the Red Book provides guidance for cash disbursements from internal funds.
-Our review of the collection and cash controls at the Schools disclosed the following:
+Our review of the collection and cash controls at the schools disclosed the following:

-- Purchases Not Marked Received or Invoices Cancelled.
-Good internal control over purchases requires that receipt evidence of goods or services be obtained before an invoice can be authorized for payment and that the vendor invoice be properly cancelled after payment is made.
-Results of our audit disclosed instances at five schools where vendor invoices were paid without obtaining documentation evidencing the receipt of goods or services prior to payment and/or invoices were not stamped paid or otherwise cancelled subsequent to payment. - Disbursements Without Proper Documentation.
-Good internal control over purchases requires that each disbursement made by a school be properly documented.
-Our review of cash disbursements disclosed one instance where a payment was made based on a copy of a vendor invoice and not from an original vendor invoice.
-Proper documentation which would include an original vendor invoice is required in order to prevent duplicate payment, and to ensure disbursements are for an allowable purpose.
+• Purchases Not Marked Received or Invoices Cancelled.
+Proper internal control over purchases requires that receipt evidence of goods or services be obtained before an invoice can be authorized for payment and that the vendor invoice be properly cancelled after payment is made.
+Results of our audit disclosed instances at five schools where vendor invoices were paid without obtaining documentation evidencing the receipt of goods or services prior to payment and/or invoices were not stamped paid or otherwise cancelled subsequent to payment.

-We recommend that Schools comply with cash disbursement procedures promulgated by the Red Book by obtaining a detailed original invoice supporting the purchase, documenting receipt of goods or services before paying vendor invoices, and properly canceling invoices after payment is made.
+We recommend that schools comply with cash disbursement procedures promulgated by the Red Book by obtaining a detailed original invoice supporting the purchase, documenting receipt of goods or services before paying vendor invoices, and properly canceling invoices after payment is made.